tfabris/BlueGigaEmpeg/README.txt

 ----------------------------------------------------------------------------
-A project to use a Silicon Labs BlueGiga WT32i bluetooth chip, combined with an Arduino Mega board with an added RS232 port, to act as an intermediary between the Empeg Car stereo and a modern car.
+A project to use a Silicon Labs BlueGiga WT32i bluetooth chip, combined with an Arduino Mega board with an added RS232 port, to act as an intermediary between the empeg Car stereo and a modern car.
 The purpose is twofold:

 1. Bluetooth A2DP connection allows high quality stereo audio from the empeg car outputs to play on the modern car stereo speakers without needing an AUX input on the modern car stereo (many cars no longer have an AUX input available any more).

-2. Allow Empeg Car to recieve commands such as "next", "previous", "pause" etc. from the bluetooth connection, thus allowing the car's touchscreen and steering wheel controls to be able to change tracks on the empeg.
+2. Allow empeg Car to recieve commands such as "next", "previous", "pause" etc. from the bluetooth connection, thus allowing the car's touchscreen and steering wheel controls to be able to change tracks on the empeg.
    This is accomplished by custom code running on the Arduino (this code).

 The audio connection works like this:
- Empeg-Car ->
+ Empeg Car ->
- I2S digital outputs from Empeg Car ->
+ I2S digital outputs from empeg Car ->
  I2S digital inputs on bluetooth chip ->
- Bluetooth chip paired with factory car stereo via Bluetooth A2DP -> Sound from Empeg comes out the car speakers.
+ Bluetooth chip paired with factory car stereo via Bluetooth A2DP -> Sound from empeg comes out the car speakers.

 The data connection works like this:
- Car stereo user presses touchscreen controls or steering wheel controls for |<<, >>|, pause, play, stop, etc. -> Controls are sent to bluetooth chip from car stereo via Bluetooth AVRCP -> Bluetooth chip, by default, echoes the AVRCP commands on its serial output -> Arduino board receives these serial commands on its serial port -> Arduino runs code which interprets these AVRCP commands and turns them into Empeg-Car-compatible commands -> Arduino outputs these Empeg-Car serial commands to its attached RS232, via another serial port -> Empeg car receives the serial commands and performs the action.
+ Car stereo user presses touchscreen controls or steering wheel controls for |<<, >>|, pause, play, stop, etc. -> Controls are sent to bluetooth chip from car stereo via Bluetooth AVRCP -> Bluetooth chip, by default, echoes the AVRCP commands on its serial output -> Arduino board receives these serial commands on its serial port -> Arduino runs code which interprets these AVRCP commands and turns them into empeg-Car-compatible commands -> Arduino outputs these empeg-Car serial commands to its attached RS232, via another serial port -> Empeg car receives the serial commands and performs the action.
  And also...
  Empeg car outputs track metadata messages on its serial port ->